riconaranjo/iOS-Curriculum/Workshop 1/Workshop 1.md

 }

 greeting(person: "Dave")
+// Greetings, Dave!
 ```

-## Function Argument Labels and Parameter Names
+### Function Argument Labels and Parameter Names

 Parameters each have a label and a name:

-- the label is what you see when you are calling the function
+- the **label** is what you see when you are calling the function
-- the name is the variable name inside the function
+- the **name** is the variable name inside the function

 By default, the parameter name becomes the label, but you can override this by defining your own label.